 In her foreword to Song of Solomon, Toni Morrison says that the initial description of Smith’s note is meant to sound dry and dull, like something you’d skim in the newspaper.
 She’ll spend the rest of the novel unpacking this initial description.
-There is a great deal of symbolism in the idea of a “flight” from the South to the North as the journey from the American South to the North is the path that many blacks took during the period in which the novel is set and was associated with the idea of freedom.
+There is a great deal of symbolism in the idea of a “flight” from the South to the North as the journey from the American South to the North is the path that many Black people took during the period in which the novel is set and was associated with the idea of freedom.
 It’s also no coincidence that Morrison’s novel begins at a place called Mercy.
 Mercy is often strikingly absent from her characters’ lives, but granting it is also a moral act that emerges as being critical to her characters.

 The flight takes place in “Southside,” on the shore end of Not Doctor Street.
-Originally, this road was called Doctor Street, since it was located in a black part of the city, and the only black doctor in town lived there.
+Originally, this road was called Doctor Street, since it was located in a Black part of the city, and the only Black doctor in town lived there.
 Yet because the local post office listed the street as Mains Avenue, letters delivered to Doctor Street were discarded.
-During World War I, black soldiers from the town listed their address as “Doctor Street,” making the name more official, but after the war, local government officials concerned about the proper names for things ensured that the name “Doctor Street” was never used, and put up a notice saying that the street would always be called Mains Avenue and not Doctor Street.
+During World War I, Black soldiers from the town listed their address as “Doctor Street,” making the name more official, but after the war, local government officials concerned about the proper names for things ensured that the name “Doctor Street” was never used, and put up a notice saying that the street would always be called Mains Avenue and not Doctor Street.
 The locals henceforth called the area “Not Doctor Street.”

-The black people of the town sometimes call the local hospital No Mercy Hospital, since before 1931 black women are forced to give birth outside the building, not in it.
-The first black woman to be admitted is the daughter of the doctor for whom “Not Doctor Street” is named, which happened the same year that Smith jumps from the cupola of the hospital.
-It may have been Smith’s “flight” that encouraged the hospital to begin accepting black mothers.
+The Black people of the town sometimes call the local hospital No Mercy Hospital, since before 1931 Black women are forced to give birth outside the building, not in it.
+The first Black woman to be admitted is the daughter of the doctor for whom “Not Doctor Street” is named, which happened the same year that Smith jumps from the cupola of the hospital.
+It may have been Smith’s “flight” that encouraged the hospital to begin accepting Black mothers.

 There are no named white characters in the novel.
 Yet the existence and oppressive power of institutional white racism is established in these earliest scenes of the novel.
-And in the fact that the hospital might have started taking black mothers because of Smith’s action, that Black attempts to “fly” can have impacts.
+And in the fact that the hospital might have started taking Black mothers because of Smith’s action, that Black people's attempts to “fly” can have impacts.

 The doctor’s daughter sees Smith, wearing blue wings, standing on the cupola and drops the pieces of red velvet cut to look like rose petals that she is carrying in a basket; her two children pick them up.
 Others join in helping her pick up the petals, and one woman begins to sing “O Sugarman done fly.”
 Hospital officials gather outside, and though they think at first that they are witnessing an unusual ritual, they eventually come to their senses and begin giving orders.
 One nurse asks a stout woman if the young people gathered outside are her children, and then tells her to send a boy inside to the emergency admissions office, spelling out the word Admissions (incorrectly) to make sure he goes to the right place.
 The stout woman replies, “Guitar,” much to the white nurse’s confusion.
 The boy notes that the nurse misspelled “admissions.”

-For the second time so far, Morrison establishes a conflict between the novel’s black and white characters.
-The white characters run the hospital, and treat their black patients and neighbors with contempt, dismissing their behavior outside the hospital as a “ritual.”
-The white people also view the blacks as inarticulate and foolish, are clearly not —Guitar, a child, is a better speller than the nurse.
+For the second time so far, Morrison establishes a conflict between the novel’s Black and white characters.
+The white characters run the hospital, and treat their Black patients and neighbors with contempt, dismissing their behavior outside the hospital as a “ritual.”
+The white people also view the Black people as inarticulate and foolish, are clearly not —Guitar, a child, is a better speller than the nurse.
 It’s important to note that when the nurse doesn’t understand what “Guitar” means, neither do we — in fact, Morrison goes out of her way to confuse us, putting this proper name at the beginning of the sentence so that we’re not sure if it’s a proper name or not.
 This is a message to readers: the town community effectively speaks a different language, and it will take some time before we can understand it.

 The crowd knows Mr. Smith, since he travels to their houses to collect money twice a month.
 The community mocks him when he arrives at their doors, since he represents death and sickness, but it also regards him as a “nice,” if boring, man.
 Jumping from a roof, the people think, is the most interesting thing Smith has done.
 Smith loses his balance and tries to hold on.
 The same woman sings “O Sugarman” again.
 By the time the fire department arrives, Smith has heard the song and jumped.